Dallas Zoo is Largest Zoo in Texas

 Most zoos have changed over the years and no longer keep animals in small cages.
 The good ones try to emulate an animals natural setting as far as possible and give them more areas in which to roam.

-This not only makes for a happier animal but a healthier one as well which is more likely to successfully breed and have offspring.
+This not only makes for a happier animal but a healthier one as well.
+Ultimately they are more likely to successfully breed and have offspring.
 This becomes even more important when animals in the wild are being decimated in numbers either because of poaching, loss of habitat or other causes.

 Please let me know which is your favorite zoo to visit in the comment section below.
 Thanks!